tidymodels/infer/tests/testthat/_snaps/calculate.md

       Error:
       !
 A t statistic is not well-defined for a dichotomous categorical response variable (sex) and a multinomial categorical explanatory variable (partyid).

+---

+    Code
+      res_ <- calculate(gen_gss4a, stat = "z")
+    Condition
+      Warning:
+      The statistic is based on a difference or ratio; by default, for difference-based statistics, the explanatory variable is subtracted in the order "male" - "female", or divided in the order "male" / "female" for ratio-based statistics.
+To specify this order yourself, supply `order = c("male", "female")` to the calculate() function.

 # response variable is numeric (two var problems)

     Code